 Free radicals, which are abundant in smoke, directly affect the lens.
 As a result, the protein structure of the element itself and its protective shell degradation (clouding occurs).
 The body produces some substances, incl. and antioxidants, which help cleanse the lens, but the elements of smoke dramatically reduce their production, as a result, clouding is accelerated.

 Also, according to research published in the British Medical Journal, cigarettes increase the chances of developing age-related macular degeneration, and smokers are four times more likely to go blind in old age.
 Age-related macular degeneration (AMD) is the leading cause of adult blindness in the UK and leads to severe and irreversible loss of central vision, especially in people over 60 years of age.

-Ivan J. Suñer, MD Scott W. Cousins, MD Durham, N.C., authors of the article «The Biology of Smoking and AMD» (Review of Ophthalmology), published July 14, 2006, found that smoking is not only a significant risk factor for cancer, heart disease and lungs, but also a leading risk factor for the development of all forms of age-related macular degeneration (AMD).
+The authors of the article «The Biology of Smoking and AMD» (Review of Ophthalmology Ivan J. Suñer, MD Scott W. Cousins, MD Durham, N.C., July 14, 2006) state that smoking is not only a significant risk factor of cancer, heart and lungs diseases, but also a leading risk factor for the development of all forms of age-related macular degeneration (AMD).
 In addition, the prevalence of AMD increases with age.
 It appears that risks correlate with smoking history, and that quitting the habit may reduce the risk of developing AMD to the level of never-smokers.
 In addition, passive smoking also increases the risk of developing AMD.

-Smoking leads to the development of many ophthalmological diseases: age-related macular degeneration, dry eye syndrome, cataracts, etc., which is confirmed by authoritative publications in the field of ophthalmology.
+Smoking leads to the development of many ophthalmological diseases: age-related macular degeneration, dry eye syndrome, cataract, etc., which is confirmed by authoritative publications in the field of ophthalmology.